mmig/mmir-cordova/README.md

 ### Add MMIR Resources To An Existing Cordova Project

-Simply Add the files of this repository to the root directory of the Cordova project.

-The project should then look something like this
+Starting with your Cordova 3 project which should look something like this

     hooks/
     merges/